ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 #### Sample Specific Subscriber Service

-In order to introduce a specific subscriber service, a new Ballerina `listener` needs to be introduced, wrapping the generic `ballerina/websub:Listener` and specifying the extension configuration described above.
+In order to introduce a specific subscriber service, a new Ballerina `listener` needs to be introduced.
+This `listener` should wrap the generic `ballerina/websub:Listener` and include the extension configuration described above.

 The following example is for a service provider that
 - allows registering webhooks to receive notifications when an issue is opened or assigned